w314/notes/javaNotes/javaQA.md

 ### 3.3 Describe polymorphism and how would you use it in a project?

 `polymorphism` means "taking on many forms".
-In the realm of programming, it describes how objects can behave differently in different contexts.
 In OOP polymorphism provides the means to perform a single action in multiple different ways

 The most common examples of polymorphism:

+- method overloading
+- method overriding
+- upcasting
+- downcasting

+#### `method overloading`

-- `method overloading`: when there are two or more methods in a class with the same method name, but different method signatures by changing the parameter list.
+Within a class when there are two or more methods in a class with the same method name, but different method signatures by changing the parameter list.

 - change in number of parameters
 - change in types of parameters
 - compile time / static polymorphism

+#### `method overriding`

-- `method overriding`: when a method in a child class has the same method signature as a method in the parent class, but with a different implementation
+when a method in a child class has the same method signature as a method in the parent class, but with a different implementation

 - make class hierarchies more flexible and dynamic
 - runtime / dynamic polymorphism
 - `static methods` cannot be overriden
 - return type can only be changed if it is a subtype of the original type (`covariant return types`)
 - access modifier can be changed but must provide more _not less_ access

 `virtual method invocation` when variable is declared as type Animal but refers to a Dog object, calling the method spead will use Dog's implementation of the method

+#### `upcasting`

-- `upcasting`: is the process of casting an object of a subclass to an object of its superclass
+is the process of casting an object of a subclass to an object of its superclass

 - done automatically by the Java compiler
 - safe operation does not involve loss of data
 - you can access only the members of the superclass, but don not lose any members of the subclass

+#### `downcasting`

-- `downcasting`: the process of casting an object of a superclass to an object of its subclass
+The process of casting an object of a superclass to an object of its subclass

 - risky, may result in `ClassCastException` if the object being cast is not actually an instance of the subclass
 - use `instanceof` operater to check before downcasting

 ### 3.4 Describe encapsulation and how would you use it in a project?